Causal Effect of Functional Treatment: Simulation Study

 \section{Simulation Study}

-As the ADRF is parametrized by a functional linear model, $E\{Y^*(z)\}=a+\int_{\mathcal{T}} b(t) z(t)\,dt$, we mainly focus on the performances of the estimators of $b$, which measures the intensity of the functional treatment effect.
-In addition to the methods of functional stabilized weight (FSW), outcome regression (OR) and double robustness (DR) developed in Section~\ref{sc3}, we also consider the method using the nonparametric principal component weight (PCW) proposed by~\citet{Zhang2021}, which assumes the same functional linear model for the ADRF, as well as the Naive method directly using the functional linear regression of $Y$ on $Z$.
+In addition to the methods of functional stabilized weight (FSW), outcome regression (OR) and double robustness (DR) developed in Section~\ref{sc3}, we also consider the method using the nonparametric principal component weight (PCW) proposed by~\citet{Zhang2021}, which assumes the same functional linear model for the ADRF; the weight-modified kernel ridge regression (WMKRR), a nonlinear method proposed by~\citet{Wang2023}; as well as the direct functional linear regression (FLR) and kernel ridge regression (KRR) of $Y$ on $Z$.
+The FLR and KRR are expected to be biased if there are confounding effects.
+We select the tuning parameters $h,k$ and $q$ following the procedure in Section~\ref{sccom}, and choose the number of PCs used in estimating the PCW so as to explain 95\% of the variance of $Z$ following \citet{Zhang2021}.
+For a fair comparison, we use the truncation parameter $\hat{q}_{\mathrm{CV}}$ in Section~\ref{sccom} for estimating $b$ in all methods that utilize the functional linear model.
+The code to reproduce the simulation results for our methods and the FLR is available at \url{https://github.com/ruoxut/FunctionalTreatment}.